denisreilly/ntp-bcp/CommentsRescorlaDiscuss.md

 ## Response

 DS: We may write "Mitigating source address spoofing attacks should be a priority of network administrators." or we could delete it altogether.
+DR: Maybe the sentence is not necessary, since we give normative RECOMMENDED guidance later in the paragraph.

 # Comment